 The DEChub 900 MultiSwitch is a high density hub that provides support for multiple network technologies.
-It uses a flexible channel architecture to support Ethernet, token ring, and Fiber Distributed Data Interface (FDDI) technologies.
+It uses a flexible channel architecture to support Ethernet, token ring, and Fiber Distributed Data Interface (FDDI) technologies, as well as high-speed asynchronous transfer mode (ATM) technology.